-According to the Florida Building Code, the fundamental purpose of the 40 year Building Safety Inspection and report is to confirm in reasonable fashion that the structure under consideration is safe for continued use under the present occupancy.
+According to the Florida Building Code, the fundamental purpose of the inspection and report for 40 Year Certification is to confirm in reasonable fashion that the structure under consideration is safe for continued use under the present occupancy.

-40/50 Year Inspection or Building Recertification Miami-Dade, Coral Gables, Homestead, Doral, Fort Lauderdale, Hollywood, Pembroke Pines, Miramar, Hallandale, Weston.
+40/50/10 Year Old Building Property Recertification Miami-Dade, Coral Gables, Homestead, Doral, Fort Lauderdale, Hollywood, Hallandale Beach, Pembroke Pines, Miramar, Weston Inspection.

 40 Year Inspection of Real Estate property is performed following the County or City local governments minimum inspection procedural guidelines for old building safety inspection program and might need the following:

-- Level of illumination of the parking lot (Miami-Dade County - Chapter 8C of the Code of relating to parking illumination.
+- Level of illumination of the parking lot (Chapter 8C of the Code of relating to parking illumination.
 In accordance with Section 8C-2, the minimum prescribed standards for parking illumination contained in Section 8C-3 were made retroactive upon adoption of the original ordinance.
 As part of the submission, it is required to submit a form certifying compliance with the parking illumination standards signed and sealed by a professional engineer).

 - Compliance with guardrail for areas adjacent or abutting a canal, lake or other body of water in the parking spaces.

-We perform the building safety inspection in residential and commercial properties.
+We perform 40-Year Inspection for building safety in residential and commercial properties.

 Single family homes residences, duplexes, townhouses and other structures buildings with an occupant load of ten (10) or less and 2,000 square feet or less are exempted.
 Also non-residential State of Florida buildings on farms are exempted.

-Who can sign off the Building Recertification report?
+Who can sign off the 40-Year Recertification report?